Cover image for Usability Testing Strategies for Responsive Web Design: A Complete Guide

 • Which user tasks are most critical to test?

-• What success looks like for this test
+• What does success look like for this test?

 Base your task selection on real user behavior.
-Pull from analytics data to find the most common user flows, then include both simple tasks (find information) and complex tasks (complete purchase).
-Prioritize tasks that directly drive business outcomes.
+Pull from analytics data to find the most common user flows, then include both simple tasks (find information) and complex tasks (complete a pilot inquiry form).
+Prioritize tasks that directly drive business outcomes: demo requests, investor inquiries, technical specification downloads.

-Review your analytics to identify the most common devices and screen resolutions.
+Review your analytics to identify the most common devices and screen resolutions your actual visitors use.
 Test at minimum: one smartphone, one tablet, one desktop browser.
-Focus testing resources on devices your actual users rely on rather than attempting comprehensive device coverage.
+Focus testing resources on the devices your real users rely on rather than attempting comprehensive coverage.

 Define how you'll measure usability performance: